-In Kansas there aren’t any state regulations in place that require a server or bartender to be licensed in order to sell alcohol.
+In Kansas, there are no state regulations that require a server or bartender to be licensed in order to sell or serve alcohol.

 It is important to keep in mind though that some employers will require bartenders to complete such courses regardless of state or city laws.